run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/mobile-and-field-service/apps/citsmart-app-android.md

 ##### Notifications

-The CITSmart SM mobile application runs in the background on your phone, so you automatically receive notifications that are actionable.
+The CITSmart Experience mobile application runs in the background on your phone, so you automatically receive notifications that are actionable.

 1. Whenever you are close to the place of service of a service request, you